Learn about decking materials and get helpful advice when developing your deck building plans.

 The ultimate in backyard decking.
 Part wood, part plastic, this wood-alternative board is easy to maintain, resists scratching, is impervious to termites and decay and will not warp or splinter.
 It weathers lighter, so consider a deeper-hued initial purchase.
 Capped composite is wrapped in a tough-as-nails finish that keeps the beauty in.
 Clean with a water hose and cleaner made for composite decking as pressure washing is not recommended.
 Painting, staining and sealing are not required.

 Polyvinyl chloride is an all-plastic material with no organic content that resists scratching, splintering and cracking.
 It will not warp or splinter, doesn't require sanding, staining or sealing and isn't affected by termites or decay.
 Clean with soap and water.
 Do not pressure wash.

 For the purist, a wood deck is real and natural with a pleasing heft.
 This includes pressure-treated lumber, cedar and redwood decking.
 Any wood component that touches the ground must be pressure treated.
 Cut ends must be treated with a preservative.
 Regular staining and sealing are required.
 Some finishes may fade or change color over time, and some absorb more heat than others.
 You may use a special cleaner and water hose or a pressure washer to clean.
+For more information, see Deck Maintenance Buying Guide.

 Railing is typically the same material as the decking.
 However, you can mix and match to reflect your personal style.